 What is the purpose of fostering an animal from the Humane Society?

-A foster program allows us to place at risk animals and young animals into appropriate foster homes to give them the best chance at survival and to thrive until an appropriate adopter is found or the animal can be placed into the adoption center.
+Our foster program allows us to place long-term, at risk animals and young animals into appropriate foster homes to give them the best chance at thriving in a loving home environment until an appropriate adopter is found or the animal can be placed into the adoption center.

 Make a difference in the community!

-Last year over 3,000 animals called the Humane Society their temporary home.
-Caring for all of them is a huge job and our staff of 30 can not do it alone!
+Thousands of animals call the Humane Society their temporary home each year.
+Caring for all of them is a huge job and our staff of 35 can not do it alone!
 We need our volunteer fosters to step in and care for the ones that need the extra special attention that we just can not offer in a shelter environment.
-By fostering you are not only bettering the life of the animal that you take into your home, but you are opening up a kennel space for another animal that needs care!
+By fostering, you are not only bettering the life of the animal that you take into your home, but you are opening up a kennel space for another animal that needs care!
 That’s right, you have a double impact just from one act of kindness!
 It wouldn’t be completely honest to say that fostering is without its difficult times.
 Sometimes it is hard to say goodbye, and sometimes there may be an ill animal that just doesn’t make it no matter how hard we try.
 While the animals may not be able to verbally say thank you, I think we can all agree that the tail wags, the couch cuddles and the smiles on the adopters faces makes every minute spent fostering worth it.

 How does fostering benefit the animals?